Quiver matroids -- Matroid morphisms, quiver Grassmannians, their Euler characteristics and $\mathbb{F}_1$-points: Introduction

 The following heuristic reasoning leads to the expectation that the number of $\Fun$-points of a sufficiently nice $\Fun$-variety $X$ is equal to the (topological) Euler characteristic of its $\C$-points $X(\C)$ (with respect to the complex topology).

-Namely, assume that $X$ is an $\Fun$-model of a smooth projective scheme $X_\Z$ for which the number $N(q)=\#X_\Z(\F_q)$ of $\F_q$-rational points (for prime powers $q$) is a polynomial in $q$.
-As a consequence of the comparison result of singular cohomology with $l$-adic cohomology and of Deligne's proof of the Weil conjectures, this polynomial is
+Namely, assume that $X$ is an $\Fun$-model of a smooth projective scheme $X_\Z$ for which the number $N(q)=\#X_\Z(\F_q)$ of $\F_q$-points (for prime powers $q$) is a polynomial in $q$.
+Then we expect that the number of $\Fun$-points of $X$ is